- TRUST FRAMEWORK FOR DIGITAL IDENTITY

 Rules for digital identity services

-The Trust Framework Rules establish the technical and operational requirements that digital identity service providers need to comply with to achieve and maintain accreditation by the Trust Framework Authority.
-The Minister approves the rules on the recommendation of the Trust Framework Board.
+The rules for digital identity services establish the technical and operational requirements that digital identity service providers need to comply with to achieve and maintain accreditation.
+Listed below are the current Trust Framework Rules along with all earlier versions of the rules.

 The Trust Framework Rules

-The ‘current rules’ below are the most up-to-date version of the Trust Framework Rules with all previous amendments included in this consolidated version.
+This is the current version of the Trust Framework Rules.
+All earlier amendments are included in this consolidated version.

 The ‘original rules’ below are the very first version of the Trust Framework Rules, as they were when first introduced.

 The ‘amendment rules’ below are the various amendments made to the Trust Framework Rules.
-To see a particular version of amendments made, click on the links below.
+To see a particular earlier version of the rules, click on the links below.

-The following table summarises amendments made to the Trust Framework Rules.
+The following table summarises all the earlier versions of the Trust Framework Rules.

 Rules |